lfeutre/lcfg/README.md

    ...
 ```

-you can do the following:
+then you can do the following:

 ```bash
 $ rebar get-deps